tcordeu/webpack-configmap-k8s/README.md

 # Webpack deployment on K8s

-Show how to deploy a simple webpack application on K8s using configmaps.
+_Show how to deploy a simple webpack application on K8s using configmaps._

 ## Problem

-The first idea to tackle this deployment might be: _Build a docker container with the assets and serve it with NGINX, simple!_ but there is a problem with this approach, each time you deploy the references to your assets change.
+The first idea to tackle this deployment might be: _build a docker container with the assets and serve it with NGINX, simple!_ but there is a problem with this approach, each time you deploy the references to your assets change.
 Therefore, when the service load-balances your assets requests they may fall in the "old" pods which will produce 404s and, consequently, downtime.

-The general solution to this problem is: _Assets need to be present before the HTML (which has the new references) is updated_.
+The general solution to this problem is: _assets need to be present before the HTML (which has the new references) is updated_.
 This particular solution is just one approach you could take!

 ## Solution